petecarapetyan/webappwriter/docs/fins/grid/gridThumbs.md

-# Grid Thumbnails || 10
+# Grid Based >> Grid Thumbnails ||60

-These layout screenshots demo CSS grids used to lay out the fins-rocket-themes.
+These screenshots demo CSS grids - used to lay out the fins-rocket-themes.

-Since grid hasn't gained mass popularity yet, showing the layout gives the potential user some means of evaluating the approach for this use case.
+Since CSS grid hasn't gained mass popularity yet, showing the layout gives the prospective user some means of evaluating the approach for this use case.

 ## errata